dustinpfister/blog_posts/_posts/threejs-shape.md

 ## 4 - Conclusion

 The Shape Constructor can prove to be yet another helpful tool in the toolbox of sorts that is threejs.
+It can be used with the extrude geometry constructor to help create the geometry for all kinds of mesh objects that can be used on there own, or as part of a group actually.